JackChilds/website/README.md

 # my website

-A minimal website made using next.js and tailwindcss.
+My portfolio website made using next.js and tailwindcss.

 This is the open source code that powers [my website](https://jackchilds.tech).